techworkersco/twc-site-nl/_resources/works-council.md

 - Is a sparing partner to The Entrepreneur to ensure changes in the business are understood by the employees
 - Provide structural changes that the employees would like to see in the business.

-An OR is considered to be at an equivilient level as the entrepreneur. e.g. one does not have power over the other.
+An OR is considered to be at an equivilient level as the entrepreneur.
+This means one does not have power over the other.

+In general, an OR is involved at more of a policy and/or high level decision making part of a business.

 ## What does an OR NOT do?